“Why don’t you just teleport us there? It would be a lot faster,” Jesse said as he fastened his seatbelt in the passenger seat.

 “Oh, there they are,” my mother said as we entered the room.
 Dr. Pierce was sitting with my parents who were awaiting our arrival.

-“Wynona insisted on driving,” Jessie said with slight jest.
+“Wynona insisted on driving,” Jesse said with a slight jest.
 “We’ll teleport next time.”

 The group laughed and exchanged handshakes.
 Wynona excused herself as she needed to help prepare the lunch—one of her helpers was unwell.
 Dr. Pierce, on the other hand, offered to bring us on a tour of the mansion.